theZetrax/4chan_thread_downloader/README.md

 ## Message

-If you have any ideas on this project contact me through my, [zabjd22@gmail.com](mailto:zabjd22@gmail.com).
+If you have any ideas on this project contact me through my email, [zabjd22@gmail.com](mailto:zabjd22@gmail.com).